 The disclosure of remuneration information should enable readers to understand:

 Commonwealth entities should also disclose details of any legislation or government policies that the entity must comply with in determining how remuneration is structured or set.
+For example, remuneration being set by the Remuneration Tribunal.

 The remuneration disclosures could also include an explanation of how the remuneration policies and practices link to the achievement of the organisation’s strategy and objectives.
 In particular, where there is an explicit link between remuneration and the entity’s performance, this link should be explained.